Automatic Geometric Decomposition for Analytical Inverse Kinematics: Experimental Evaluation and Comparison

-Additionally, we evaluate a scenario inspired by the robot design literature, where IK solutions must be obtained for a large variety of different manipulators.
-For this, we generate 10,000 random, analytically solvable robots and measure the respective time it takes from the initial problem statement until the successful computation of a single IK problem, including the derivation process.
-As the derivation times of IKFast rendered its use unfeasible for this task (see~\tabref{tab:derivationTimesURDF}), we compare our method to the numerical baselines.
-The results are displayed in \figref{fig:speed_comparison_b} and show that our method is consistently faster than both numerical methods while also computing the full solution set rather than a single solution.
+Additionally, we evaluate a scenario inspired by modular robot design, where IK solutions are required for a large variety of different manipulators~\cite{Whitman2020, Kuelz2024, Althoff2019}.
+We generate a batch of 10,000 6R manipulators (belonging to analytically solvable kinematic classes) via randomized DH parameters and sample one random pose from the workspace of each manipulator.
+Prior to our work, long derivation times disqualified most analytical methods from being used in such challenging tasks, with numerical methods remaining the only option---even if analytically solvable robots, as in~\cite{Althoff2019}, make up the major part of the design space.
+The combined time for IK derivation and computation is displayed in~\figref{fig:speed_comparison_b}, which shows that our method is consistently faster than both numerical methods, all while computing the full solution set.

-To compare our approach to the learning-based approach IKFlow, we choose the $7R$ Franka Panda robot.
-As this robot is inherently redundant, we need to set one joint angle in advance (i.e., use joint locking) to solve the Panda robot analytically, while IKFlow is able to make use of all seven joints.
-Our experiments show a mean computation time of \SI{75.07}{\micro\second} for IKFlow (\SI{7507}{\micro\second} per batch\footnote{IKFlow performs batched computation for 100 poses simultaneously.}) and \SI{3.67}{\micro\second} for our method.
-The solutions obtained by IKFlow show a mean position error of \SI{7.3e-3}{\meter}, while our approach lies within the expected double-precision floating point accuracy at \SI{1.12e-15}{\meter}.
-However, by employing joint locking, we can not sample from the same infinite solution space that IKFlow makes use of, which leads to less diverse solutions.
+To compare our approach to the learning-based IKFlow, we again choose the \daniel{7R} Panda robot.
+While comparison on a \daniel{6R} robot would be more representative, the authors do not provide pre-trained networks for such manipulators.
+Our own endeavors in training their network to the UR5 resulted in position errors in the order of multiple centimeters, which we deem not representative.
+To solve the Panda analytically, we lock joint seven in a random position.
+IKFlow is able to make use of all seven joints.
+Our experiments show a mean computation time of \SI{75.07}{\micro\second} for IKFlow (\SI{7507}{\micro\second} per batch of 100 poses) and \SI{3.67}{\micro\second} for our method.
+IKFlow is only able to perform batched computations.